Darnol/FS24_SoftwareTesting_Assignments/assignment02/MergeKSortedLists/Documentation.md

 - Pre1 : The number of all nodes in the input combined is in the range [0,10^4].
 For this, I added a helper method in the MergeKSortedLists class `getListNodeCount` which returns the number of elements linked to the linked list.
 - Pre2 : Each node value in the input is in the range [-10^4,10^4].
 For this, two helper methods `getMinVal` and `getMaxVal` were added.
 - Pre3 : The input is not null.
 Changed in the provided solution.
 Had to adjust T1_1 to accommodate the newly implemented pre-condition.
 - Pre4 : Each linked list of the input is sorted.
+Had to adjust T3, T7 and T8 to accommodate the newly implemented pre-condition.

 ### Post-conditions
 - Post1 : The output is one single linked list